Xiaoxi-Li1/Xiaoxi-Li1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About me
-- I am currently a PhD student at the [Gaoling School of Artificial Intelligence](https://ai.ruc.edu.cn/), [Renmin University of China](https://www.ruc.edu.cn/), mentored by Prof. [Zhicheng Dou](http://playbigdata.ruc.edu.cn/dou).
+- I am currently a 2nd year PhD student at the [Gaoling School of Artificial Intelligence](https://ai.ruc.edu.cn/), [Renmin University of China](https://www.ruc.edu.cn/), mentored by Prof. [Zhicheng Dou](http://playbigdata.ruc.edu.cn/dou).
 I earned my bachelor's degree (2019-2023) at [Nankai University](https://www.nankai.edu.cn/).
 - Research interests: Retrieval-augmented Generation, LLM Reasoning, Deep Research

 # News
 - *2025.05*: Congrats!
 Our four papers have been accepted by ACL 2025!
 - *2025.05*: We release 🌐WebThinker, a deep research agent capable of autonomous web search, navigation, and research report generation during reasoning!
 See more [details](https://arxiv.org/abs/2504.21776).
-- *2025.01*: We release 🔍Search-o1, leveraging agentic search mechanism to enhance o1-like large reasoning models!
+- *2025.01*: We release 🔍Search-o1, enhancing o1-like large reasoning models with agentic search!
 See more [details](https://arxiv.org/abs/2501.05366).
 - *2025.03*: Our survey on Generative Information Retrieval has been accepted by TOIS!
 See more [details](https://arxiv.org/abs/2404.14851).
 - *2024.03*: Our work on unified language models for knowledge-intensive tasks has been accepted by SIGIR 2024!
 See more [details](https://arxiv.org/abs/2404.14851).
 - *2023.12*: Our unified generative framework for retrieval and QA has been accepted by AAAI 2024!
 See more [details](https://ojs.aaai.org/index.php/AAAI/article/download/28714/29380).